Treacle Walker

 Treacle Walker is a book by Alan Garner published on October 28, 2021 by HarperCollins.

 Plot

-The story is about a young boy Joseph Coppock who squints at the world with his lazy eyes.
-He lives alone in his old house.
+The story is about a young boy Joseph Coppock who wears a patch over one eye to strengthen the vision in his other, weaker eye.
+From the old house he lives in, he watches the trains pass every day.
 He plays with his marbles, collects birds' eggs and reads comics.

 One day, rag-and-bone man Treacle Walker appears who was exchanging donkey stone and an empty jar of all disease medicine for lamb's shoulder blades and a pair of Coppock's pajamas then, a mysterious friendship develops between them.